 |3 Bed House||$340|

 Cost of University Accommodation

-The University has ten residential colleges, each providing a range of unique academic and support services to students.
+Each college provides a range of unique academic and support services to students.
 The colleges also offer a range of financial aid programs that may to assist students including scholarships and bursaries.
 To find out more, visit the colleges website.

 Cost of other expenses

 The following provides a guide on the average weekly amounts for typical expenses:

 |Expense||Average cost per week|

 - Study in Australia